 The SASSA Grant in Aid is a grant provided by SASSA to current recipients of social grants who need full-time home care and cannot care for themselves.
-This grant provides them with the funds they need to employ someone who can provide full-time caregiver services.
-Grant-in-Aid is only available to recipients of disability grants, war veteran grants, or old-age grants.
-It will be added on top of your existing grant.
-Grant-in-Aid can be applied for at the same time as the main grant.
+This grant gives them the funds they need to employ someone who can provide full-time caregiver services.
+Grant-in-Aid is only available to recipients of disability, war veteran, or old-age grants.
+It will be added to your existing grant.
+Grant-in-Aid can be applied for at the same time as the primary grant.

 Criteria for Eligibility For The SASSA Grant In Aid